 Assume that the page table of the process is like the following picture.

-Note that only several entries of the process' page table are listed
+Note that only a few entries of the process' page table are listed,

-as we will only use the first 7 entries in Part 1.
+as we will only use the first seven entries in Part 1.

 a directory called assign3